gamesbook/pyprototypr/docs/source/setting_up.rst

    Text(text="Hello World")
    Save()

 Save the file; call it something like *test.py*.
-(The “.py” indicates its a Python file - this is useful but not essential).
+(The ".py" indicates its a Python file - this is useful but not essential).

-Now use Python to “run” this file.
+Now use Python to "run" this file.

-By “run”, its meant that you open a command-line window (see the section `Test that Python is installed`_), change to the directory in which the test file was created, for example on Windows::
+By "run", its meant that you open a command-line window (see the section `Test that Python is installed`_), change to the directory in which the test file was created, for example on Windows::